FIVE – Christmas

 When I was seven years old I had pneumonia and pleurisy.
 The pleurisy was courtesy of a doctor who, despite being called out by my mother every day for five days, insisted I had nothing more than a cold.
 My mother tells me that I never complained and that it was this toughness on my part that caused the problem.
 Apparently those with a stiff upper lip are born with it and hey presto, there was I. The doctor was full of comments such as if he were really ill he would be more distressed and complaining.
 I, meanwhile, soldiered manfully on, nary a grumble.

 Actually, I don’t buy this bullshit.
 If I wasn’t complaining I can only think it was because I was getting something out of it.
-When you’re one of four kids, any mark differentiating you from the anonymous horde is worth exploiting.
+When you’re one of four kids, any mark differentiating you from what appears the anonymous horde is worth exploiting.
 Besides, no school.
 Trumps everything at that age.
 Sometimes things are not quite as they seem.
 Sometimes?
 Who am I kidding?

 Anyway, bottom line is that one of my lungs almost collapsed and I was finally rushed to hospital at some unearthly hour.
 Can’t remember if it was day or night, only that I ended up in Swindon.
 Can’t even remember what it felt like.
 I can only remember the injections three times a day in my arse, the doctor who had mis-diagnosed me visiting so that he might apologise (he had broken his leg – had my dad sent the boys round?), my younger brother Kevin peering through the ward window (in those days the criteria for visiting was somewhat different than it is today and young children were to be kept away – God knows what they might catch or pass on) and pertinent to this story, that all those years ago I had spent Christmas in hospital.